Life at Scoro July 7, 2025 7 MIN READ

 6. Why do you consider Scoro to be an attractive place for talented people?

-We are in an exciting phase right now.
+We are in an exciting phase.
 We’re constantly adapting and reinventing ourselves as we grow, without forgetting our unique start-up culture.
-This creates many thrilling challenges from a technical and organizational perspective and a lot (I really mean a lot) of growth opportunities.
-Joining Scoro now will mean you will participate in that, not as a follower but as an active participant.
+This creates many thrilling challenges from a technical and organizational perspective and a lot of growth opportunities.
+Joining Scoro means you will participate in that, not as a follower but as an active participant.
 You will take part in those decisions and significantly impact how the company adapts and improves.

 “Our motto is ‘We make dreams come true’.
 We make real things happen – dreams, desires, and even unknown needs from customers that we transform into a reality.”